Jaikido007/Bookmark-manager/README.md

 Update bookmarks

+As a User
+So that I can make edits to my list
+I would like to be able to update bookmarks

 Comment on bookmarks

 Tag bookmarks into categories

 Filter bookmarks by tag

 Users are restricted to manage only their own bookmarks

 ## Database set up